foreseecode/verint-xm-cordova-plugin/README.md

 }
 ```

-Please ensure the `startup_configuration.json` is added to the resource folder of the platform.
+Please ensure the `startup_configuration.json` is added to the resource folder of the platform you are developing for.
 You could do this manually by coping `startup_configuration.json` to the resource folder each time after adding the platform.
 But there is an automated way to do this, with use of the `config.xml` API.
 In this example the origin `startup_configuration.json` file exists in the root of the project;